fbpx

 Day 15 - Goa

-Your Indian food adventure comes to an end after breakfast this morning.
-If you would like to spend more time in Goa, exploring more of the city, we’d be happy to arrange additional accommodation ahead of time (subject to availability).
+Your food adventure comes to an end after breakfast this morning.
+If you would like to spend more time in Goa, exploring more of the city, just get in touch with your booking agent ahead of time.

 Trip Dates